jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_configuration.rst

 Set to ``true`` to tell the underlying HTTP handler that you wish to stream the response body of a response from the web service rather than download it all up-front.
-For example, this option is relied upon in the Amazon S3 stream wrapper class to ensure that the data is streamed.
+For example, this option is relied upon in the |S3| stream wrapper class to ensure that the data is streamed.

 .. _http_timeout: